lucacasonato/now-deno/README.md

 You can place a `build.sh` function in the root of your deploy directory.
 This will be executed before the lambda is built.

+## `now dev`

+If you have have `deno` installed in your path then you can use `now dev` with this runtime.
+It should work just like any other runtime.

 ## Credits

 This was only possible due to the great work of [Andy Hayden](https://github.com/hayd) who made the first attempts at running [deno in a lambda function](https://github.com/hayd/deno-lambda).